 What You Need To Know Before You Use Sherwin Williams Uncertain Gray

-A few things to be aware of before you buy that paint sample (or god forbid – skip the sample and buy a few gallons!).
+A few things to be aware of before you buy that paint sample.

-Where You Live Will Change How Gray Uncertain Gray Appears
+Where You Live Will Change How Exterior Paint Appears

 Natural sunlight has a cool, bluish cast to it.
 The farther south you travel, the warmer and more orange the light begins to look.
 This means that the same shade of cool gray and blue that look amazing in Vermont, could take on a more washed out look in the glaring tropical sunset light of Miami, Florida.
 I live in NC, and I think we are a nice balance here.

-Because Uncertain Gray is mostly on the cool side, it looks best mixed with warm colors brought in so that the room doesn’t feel cold and stark.
+Because Uncertain Gray is mostly on the cool side, it looks great mixed with warm colors brought in so that the room doesn’t feel cold and stark.

-The blush tones in my brick, the wood ceiling, and my Hello door mat are all warm.
+The blush tones in my brick, the wood ceiling, and my Hello door mat are all warm tones.

 If you use Uncertain Gray inside your home, I would recommend bringing in some warmer colors.
 This could be through something like woven baskets, a natural rug (like jute), or the use of brass lighting!
 Brass looks great with Uncertain Gray.